Comments

 2. where student consent to submit an assessment item for electronic originality checking is not provided, the assessment item must not be left on the database.

-(13) Unless student consent is provided, unit assessors, or other academic staff involved in delivering or marking an assessment item, must not release University students' work to other universities in response to automated requests through the electronic originality checking service.
+(13) Unless student consent is provided, Unit Assessors, or other academic staff involved in delivering or marking an assessment item, must not release University students' work to other universities in response to automated requests through the electronic originality checking service.

 (14) Where an electronic originality checking service is used for a unit or an assessment task, all students must use the checking service as part of the assessment submission requirements.